Best Free WooCommerce Add-Ons Plugins

 WooCommerce Add-Ons Plugins Extra Options

 The plugin even lets you customize the default WooCommerce checkout fields.
-However, don’t go overboard with this, as some fields are required in a certain format by payment gateways.
+However, don’t go overboard with this, as payment gateways require some areas in a specific format.
 So you could cause your checkout to break.

-Not to worry, though, as WooCommerce Checkout Field Editor comes with one important safeguarding feature.
+Not to worry, though, as WooCommerce Checkout Field Editor comes with one crucial safeguarding feature.
 A ‘reset to defaults‘ button, just in case.

 8. WooCommerce Product Gift Wrap